monix/monix/README.md

 ```

 ### Example

-NOTE: this sample works for the 1.0 version.

 In order for subscriptions to work, we need an implicit
 `Scheduler` imported in our context.
 A `Scheduler` inherits from Scala's own [ExecutionContext](http://www.scala-lang.org/api/current/index.html#scala.concurrent.ExecutionContext)